elastic/openai-integration-example-python/README.md

-# Elastic OpenAI integration example
+# Elastic OpenAI integration example - Python

 ## Overview

-Small sample application for demonstrating an integration between Elastic and OpenAI.
+Small sample Python/Flask application for demonstrating integration between Elastic and OpenAI.

-Includes a tool for generating text embeddings with OpenAI on documents during indexing and a tiny webapp for running semantic search.
+Includes a tool for generating text embeddings with OpenAI on documents during indexing, and a tiny webapp for running semantic search.
+These both use the [Elasticsearch](https://github.com/elastic/elasticsearch-py) and [OpenAI](https://github.com/openai/openai-python) Python clients.

 ## Setup